Caloundra - Kings Beach

 AreaSearch assessment indicates Caloundra - Kings Beach faces employment challenges relative to the majority of Australian markets

-Conversely, agriculture, forestry & fishing employs just 1.1% of local workers, below Rest of Qld's 4.5%.
-The ratio of one worker per resident indicates substantial employment opportunities in the area.
-Between September 2024 and September 2025, the labour force decreased by 2.9%, while employment declined by 1.7%, leading to a fall in unemployment rate by 1.2 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-As of 25-Nov-25, Queensland's employment had contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+However, agriculture, forestry & fishing is under-represented at 1.1%, compared to Rest of Qld's 4.5%.
+The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, the labour force decreased by 2.9% alongside a 1.7% employment decline, causing unemployment to fall by 1.2 percentage points.
+In contrast, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Caloundra - Kings Beach's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
-However, these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment